What is the difference between the NCAA, NAIA and NJCAA?

 The NCAA has a three-division system of Division I, Division II, and Division III.
 Under NCAA rules, Division I and Division II schools can offer scholarships to athletes for playing a sport.
 Division III schools may not offer any athletic scholarships The top NCCA teams play in front of home crowds in the thousands and the all-time attendance record still stands at a staggering over 22,000.

 Often the best student-athletes go to NCAA Division 1 teams and the majority of athletes who go onto be drafted and become professional do come from this level; however, this does not mean the standard of football is any lower in other divisions and definitely doesn’t mean you can’t go pro.
 We are strong believers that if you are good enough you will get picked up regardless of what division or team you play for.
-Your team also can’t get relegated or promoted based on performance so worth acknowldedging this fact when starting your college search.
-Below is some further information on these governing bodies and divisions, we also encourage you to browse through our Unversity Database where you can search thousands of schools and coaches all in one place.
+Your team also can’t get relegated or promoted based on performance so worth acknowledging this fact when starting your college search.
+Below is some further information on these governing bodies and divisions, we also encourage you to browse through our University Database where you can search thousands of schools and coaches all in one place.
+For reference in relation to costs, without scholarships applies NJCAA schools are typically $15,000 a year, NAIA schools more like $30,000-$50,000 and NCAA schools can range from $40,000-$70,000 a year.

 What are NCAA Division 1 schools?